tldr-pages/tldr/pages/common/ts.md

 > Add timestamps to every line from standard input.
 > More information: <https://joeyh.name/code/moreutils/>.

-- Add current timestamp to beginning of each line:
+- Add a timestamp to the beginning of each line:

 `{{some_command}} | ts`